JavaScript: Controlling CSS Animations

 </style>

-This creates the layout you see above.
 The #stage element is just the outline box.
 The #felt element creates the green background and allows for the sixteen card DIVs to be placed relative to it.
-The starting position for all sixteen cards is in a pile to the left of the #felt.
+The starting position for all sixteen cards is in a pile to the left.

 Enabling Transitions